H3mul/articuelate/docs/pdd.md

-Product Definition Document (PDD)
+# **Product Definition Document (PDD)**

-Project: Open-Source Audio Cue System
+**Project:** Open-Source Audio Cue System

-Target Platforms: Windows, macOS, & Linux (Native Desktop)
+**Target Platforms:** Windows, macOS, & Linux (Native Desktop)

-1. Executive Summary
+## **1\.
+Executive Summary**

-This project aims to create a modern, cross-platform, open-source audio cue system designed specifically for professional live show control (theatre, immersive experiences, live events).
+This project aims to create a modern, cross-platform, open-source audio cue system designed specifically for professional live show control.

 Built purely in Rust, it delivers a deterministic, event-driven state machine with the ultra-low memory footprint and extreme speed of a native application.

-2. Core Philosophy & Data Architecture

-The system embraces a Commands Over Time philosophy, utilizing a Strict 1:1 Flat Chain data model to maximize execution safety.

-2.1 The Strict 1:1 Data Model

-1 Cue = 1 Action = 1 Targetable Object.

-The show is stored and executed as a single, flat Vec<Cue>.

-Composition is achieved by chaining cues using Auto-Continue/Auto-Follow triggers.

-Targeting: Fades and Stops unambiguously target the explicit ID of the Cue that generated the audio layer.

-2.2 The "Inherit From" (Templating) Pattern

-Solves cue duplication.
-Cue 10 can inherit from Cue 1.

-Any property modified in Cue 10 is overlaid on top of Cue 1's data via Rust's Option<T>.

-At runtime, Cue 10 fully owns its execution state, isolated from the master.

-2.3 State-Squashing (Rehearsal Mode)

-When jumping out of sequence, skipped cues are evaluated instantly.

-Non-temporal tasks are "squashed" and applied immediately via lock-free messages to the audio thread.
-Temporal constraints are bypassed.

-3. Technology Stack (Pure Native Rust)

-The application unifies the frontend and backend in a single, lightweight Rust binary, connected by reactive signals and lock-free buffers.

-3.1 Core Audio Backend (Real-Time DSP)

-Audio Hardware: cpal used directly for low-latency driver access (ASIO/WASAPI/JACK/CoreAudio).

-Audio DSP Pipeline: Custom pipeline (fundsp or manual slices) for crosspoint matrix mixing, panning, and sample-accurate triggers.

-Thread Communication: Lock-free ringbuffers (ringbuf or rtrb) connect the UI thread to the real-time cpal audio thread.

-Serialization: Serde handles project file I/O (JSON/YAML).

-3.2 Frontend (Floem)

-Framework: Floem.
-A native, retained-mode, reactive GUI framework.

-State Management: Fine-grained reactive signals (RwSignal).
-UI components surgically update only when their bound data changes.

-Aesthetic Reference: Modeled aggressively after the Lapce editor.
-Features a dark-mode, modular pane system, crisp typography, and virtualized list rendering.

-4. User Interface (UI) Specification

-The workspace provides a Unified Three-Pane Layout utilizing a dockable, collapsible panel system.

-4.1 Pane 1: The Unified Cuelist (Main View)

-Renders the flat chain using Floem's virtual_list.
-Auto-Continue/Follow cues are visually indented under parent "GO" cues.

-4.2 Pane 2: Contextual Detail Panel (Bottom Panel)

-Reacts to the currently selected cue/task signal.
-Contains clean, Lapce-style flat sliders, text inputs, and matrix routing toggle-grids.
-Can be quickly collapsed/hidden.

-4.3 Pane 3: Active Media Panel (Right Sidebar)

-Displays real-time engine telemetry.
-High-frequency updates bypass full UI redraws via Floem's surgical signal updates.

-5. MVP Development Roadmap

-Phase 1: Backend State & DSP (~3 Weeks)

-Define Rust data models, establish cpal streams, build the matrix-mixing pipeline, and implement the lock-free ringbuffer bridge.

-Phase 2: Floem State & Routing (~1.5 Weeks)

-Wrap the Phase 1 structs in Floem RwSignals.
-Build the application shell and Lapce-style layout system (Splitters, Sidebars).

-Phase 3: GUI Implementation (~2.5 Weeks)

-Build the virtualized Cuelist, the inspector detail forms, and the active media meters.

-Phase 4: Serialization & Polish (~1 Week)

-Implement file saving/loading via Serde.
-Polish custom styling and keyboard shortcuts.
+It achieves this using a dedicated real-time DSP engine and a native reactive frontend, coordinated by a dynamic, asynchronous execution orchestrator.

+## **2\.
+Core Philosophy & Data Architecture**

+The system utilizes an **Async Actor Model** for execution, meaning cues operate as independent async tasks that dynamically read from a live "Source of Truth" blueprint.
+This guarantees that UI edits take effect instantly, even while a sequence is running.

+### **2.1 Cues (User Intent)**

+- The show is stored as a flat Vec\<Cue\>.
+- A Cue is a data container holding user settings (Volume, File Path, Pre-Waits, Post-Waits).
+- **Trigger Relationships:** Cues define their relationship to other cues via Playhead (Manual GO), With (Target Cue), or After (Target Cue).
+- **Inherit From:** A cue can inherit data from a master template.
+Overrides are stored via Option\<T\> and resolved dynamically during the cue's execution.

+### **2.2 The Async Actor Model (Runtime Execution)**

+- **The Orchestrator:** Instead of pre-compiling a rigid sequence of tasks, an Event Orchestrator routes lifecycle events.
+When "GO" is pressed, the Orchestrator spawns a lightweight async task (an "Actor") for the target cue.
+- **Dynamic Hydration:** During its lifecycle (e.g., before and after a pre-wait), the Actor queries an atomic ArcSwap reference to the show file.
+This means any UI edits made during a wait timer are instantly applied when the timer finishes.
+- **Cascading Events:** When an Actor begins or finishes its primary action, it emits an event (ActionStarted or ActionFinished).
+The Orchestrator hears this and instantly spawns new Actors for any cues configured to trigger With or After that cue.

+### **2.3 The Linear Playhead & "Early GO" Preemption**

+- The Playhead is a strict, linear cursor.
+When "GO" is pressed, the playhead fires the selected cue and immediately jumps to the next _independent_ cue (skipping over With cues, and stopping on After or Manual cues).
+- **Preemption:** If the operator hits "GO" early while the playhead is sitting on a pending After cue, the Orchestrator acts as an override, instantly aborting the wait listeners and firing the cue.

+### **2.4 State-Squashing (Rehearsal Mode)**

+- Skipping cues during rehearsal is achieved by fast-forwarding the Async Actors: tokio::time::sleep calls are bypassed, and DSPCommand::Play instructions are suppressed until the engine's internal time catches up to the target timestamp, snapping the DSP to the correct state.

+## **3\.
+Technology Stack & Threading Model**

+The application utilizes a strict **Tri-Thread Architecture** to guarantee microsecond audio stability while maintaining fluid UI and complex logic evaluation.

+### **3.1 Frontend & State (The UI Thread)**

+- **Framework:** **Floem**.
+A native, retained-mode, reactive GUI framework using fine-grained reactive signals (RwSignal).
+- **Role:** Acts as the "Dumb View".
+It handles user input and visual layout.
+- **Data Flow:** When the user edits a cue, the UI publishes a new Arc\<WorkspaceState\> and atomically swaps the global ArcSwap pointer.
+It pushes discrete events (like Intent::GoPressed) to the Execution Engine via lock-free channels.

+### **3.2 Execution Engine (Background Async Runtime)**

+- **Framework:** **Tokio** (or async-std).
+- **Role:** The "Controller".
+It runs entirely off the main UI thread to avoid OS window-interaction freezing.
+It owns the Playhead logic and orchestrates the Async Cue Actors.
+- **Data Flow:** Ingests UI intents, reads the ArcSwap blueprint, and pushes raw DSP commands (Play(Node), SetVolume(Node, Vol)) to the audio thread.
+It broadcasts its current state (playhead position, active timers) back to the UI via a tokio::sync::watch channel.

+### **3.3 Core Audio Backend (Real-Time DSP Thread)**

+- **Hardware:** cpal directly locks low-latency drivers (ASIO/WASAPI/CoreAudio).
+- **Role:** The "Muscle".
+A custom node-based pipeline handling crosspoint matrix mixing.
+It has zero knowledge of "Cues" or "Playheads".
+- **Data Flow:** Communicates with the Execution Engine _exclusively_ via lock-free ringbuffers (ringbuf), ensuring the audio deadline (e.g., 2.6ms) is never compromised.
+- **Direct Telemetry:** High-frequency media telemetry (playhead progress, peak volume meters) is pushed directly from the DSP thread back to the UI thread via a return ringbuffer, completely bypassing the Execution Engine.

+## **4\.
+User Interface (UI) Specification**

+The workspace provides a **Unified Three-Pane Layout** utilizing a dockable, collapsible panel system modeled after the **Lapce** code editor.

+### **4.1 Pane 1: The Unified Cuelist (Main View)**

+- Renders the flat chain using Floem's virtualized lists.
+Linked With/After cues are visually folded under their parent triggers.

+### **4.2 Pane 2: Contextual Detail Panel (Bottom Panel)**

+- Collapsible panel containing flat sliders, number inputs, and routing toggle-grids.
+Modifying these instantly updates the global ArcSwap state.

+### **4.3 Pane 3: Active Media Panel (Right Sidebar)**

+- Displays real-time engine telemetry (progress bars and meters).
+High-frequency updates bypass full UI redraws via Floem's surgical signal bindings, driven by the DSP return-ringbuffer.

+## **5\.
+MVP Development Roadmap**

+- **Phase 1: DSP Engine & Ringbuffers (\~2.5 Weeks)**
+    - Establish cpal streams, build the matrix-mixing DSP pipeline, and implement the lock-free ringbuffer command receiver and telemetry publisher.
+- **Phase 2: Event Orchestrator & Async Actors (\~2 Weeks)**
+    - Define the Cue structs and global ArcSwap state.
+Build the Tokio orchestrator and the execute\_cue\_lifecycle async actor loops.
+Implement the linear Playhead and "Early GO" logic.
+- **Phase 3: Floem GUI Implementation (\~2.5 Weeks)**
+    - Bridge the Phase 2 watch channels to Floem RwSignals.
+Build the Lapce-style layout, virtualized Cuelist, and inspector forms.
+- **Phase 4: Serialization & Polish (\~1 Week)**
+    - Implement Serde file I/O for the workspace and finalize UI keyboard shortcuts.